Massimilianonigro/HARMONI/harmoni_detectors/harmoni_face_detect/README.md

 # HARMONI Face Detector

-The face detection module works by subscribing to an image topic and detecting faces in the recieved images, which are then published to another topic.
+The face detection module works by subscribing to an image topic and detecting faces in the received images, which are then published to another topic.

 ## Usage